Crystal Lake: Everything We Know About the New Friday the 13th Series

 RIGHTS SITUATION

-Fuller himself told Fangoria, “We can use everything.
+As Fuller told Fangoria, “We can use everything.
 We can go to Hell, we can go to space.
 That’s not to say that we will do those things … although if we do go 10 seasons, I will be lobbying hard to go to space. (laughs) A24 and Marc Toberoff, have beautifully and excruciatingly assembled all of the Friday the 13th rights.
 As a streaming series, we have the rights to do everything underneath the Friday the 13th umbrella.
 The movie rights are a completely different thing.
 They are tied up at New Line and are super, super messy and probably won’t be untangled anytime soon, but as far as us chickens in the television industry, uh, roost, we have access to anything and everything that Friday the 13th has done up until this point.

 Friday the 13th Part 2 Adrienne King